 Assess with Exit Tickets Before They Depart

-Continue the theme by assessing students with Exit Tickets before they depart each country.
+Continue the theme by assessing students with exit tickets before they depart each country.

-I’m a big fan of incorporating crafts into the classroom.
-I like ones that are easy to add a writing element to and kids really enjoy them.
+I’m a big fan of incorporating crafts into the learning.
+I like ones that are easy to add a writing element to and kids really do enjoy them.
 These simple, souvenir post card crafts provide an opportunity for functional writing as students “write home” about what they are learning in each country they visit.

 Compare Holiday Customs

-Experience Unique Traditions
+Share Unique Traditions with Videos

 National Geographic Kids has several short, and beautifully done videos that feature holiday traditions in lots of different countries.
 I look for additional videos that not only show the country’s customs, but focus on a unique tradition in the country we are visiting.